 - Charter to Offer Free Access to Spectrum Broadband and Wi-Fi For 60 Days For New K-12 and College Households and More

 - Comcast Announces Comprehensive COVID-19 Response to Help Keep Americans Connected to the Internet

 - Internet and Wireless Providers Will Waive Late Fees and Keep Americans Connected

-Internet Service Provider interruptions happen.
-If you are working in your Canvas course, a Zoom session, or other tool when this happens, you can log back in when your Internet connection resumes.
-For Zoom sessions, please check with your professor to see if they are being recorded for later viewing.
+Internet service provider interruptions happen.
+If you are working in your Canvas course, a Zoom session or other tool when this happens, you can log back in when your internet connection resumes.
+For Zoom sessions, please check with your professor to see whether they are being recorded for later viewing.